 Burns & McDonnell Staff Environmental Scientist - Natural Resources (Atlanta) in Atlanta, Georgia

 Burns & McDonnell’s regional office in Atlanta is looking for an Environmental Scientist to complete field work, permit applications and task management for a variety of market sectors, including transmission, oil and gas, renewable, and transportation.
-Burns & McDonnell is a 100% employee-owned firm ranked on FORTUNE’s List of 100 Best Companies to Work For and voted as a Best Place to Work in numerous cities across the United States.
+Burns & McDonnell is a 100% employee-owned firm ranked numerous times on FORTUNE’s List of 100 Best Companies to Work For and voted as a Best Place to Work in cities across the United States.

 Perform wetland delineations with strict adherence to the U.S. Army Corps of Engineers protocol and procedures